mutyala258/loopback.io/pages/en/lb4/Booting-an-Application.md

 ### app.booters()

-A convenience method manually bind `Booters`.
-You can pass any number of `Booter` classes to this method and they will all get bounded to the Application using the prefix (`booters.`) and tag (`booter`) used by the `Bootstrapper`.
+A convenience method to manually bind `Booters`.
+You can pass any number of `Booter` classes to this method and they will all be bound to the Application using the prefix (`booters.`) and tag (`booter`) used by the `Bootstrapper`.

 ```ts